stanfrbd/doc_git/git_doc.md

 ---

+# Why is Git different?

+"Git doesn’t think of or store its data this way.
+Instead, Git thinks of its data more like a series of snapshots of a miniature filesystem.
+With Git, every time you commit, or save the state of your project, Git basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
+To be efficient, if files have not changed, Git doesn’t store the file again, just a link to the previous identical file it has already stored.
+Git thinks about its data more like a stream of snapshots." [git-scm](https://www.git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)

+---

 # Configuration

 * This command sets the author name and email address respectively to be used with your commits.